-Substantial Rehabilitation: To be considered substantial rehabilitation the following conditions must be met: 1) when the required repairs, replacements, and improvements involve the replacement of two or more major building components, and 2) the hard construction dollars of rehabilitation per unit equals \$40,000 or more.
+Substantial Rehabilitation: To be considered substantial rehabilitation, a threshold criteria for all acquisition and rehabilitation projects funded by the Office of Multifamily Housing, the following conditions must be met: 1) when the required repairs, replacements, and improvements involve the replacement of two or more major building components, and 2) the hard construction dollars of Rehabilitation per unit equals \$40,000 or more.
+Interior finishes and casework are assumed to be included in all OHFA funded rehabilitation projects and are not considered a major building component for the purpose of determining if the substantial rehabilitation threshold has been met.
+Additionally, OHFA requires that all building systems/components in need of replacement and/or repair as identified in the PCNA (based on RUL of less than 50%) be included in the scope of work, regardless if these elements are used to meet the threshold standard.